-A vulnerability reported in the on April 10, 2017 allows an attacker to record audio or video using Google Chrome without any logging indication being displayed.
+A vulnerability reported to Google on April 10 2017 allows an attacker to record audio or video using Google Chrome without displaying any logs.

 However, there is a disadvantage in WebRTC, as local IP addresses can leak out through web browsers that support WebRTC.